South Carolina Daycare Accident Lawyer

 • Preventability: Could reasonable measures have been taken to prevent the injury?

-• Uniqueness of Circumstances: Was the situation so extraordinary and unpredictable that no one could have foreseen the harm?
+• Distinctive Circumstances: Was the situation so extraordinary and unpredictable that no one could have anticipated the harm?

 Examples of Foreseeable Harm